teuben/nemo/docs/source/falcon2.rst

 FALCON2
 -------

-The falcon V2 package is still under development for a public release.
+Tmem he falcon V2 package is still under development for a public release.
 The main integrator is now called ``griffin``, replacing the older ``gyrfalcON`` from falcon V1.
 Although falcon V1 is distributed with NEMO, it is not maintained and may eventually succumb to software rot.
 Users should switch to using ``griffin``.